Ingénierie des Systèmes d’Information

 - Information retrieval

-The ISI is published regularly by the IIETA as of 2019, with six regular issues (excluding special issues) and one volume per year.
+The ISI is published regularly by the IIETA, with six regular issues (excluding special issues) and one volume per year.

 Peer Review Statement